PhilCommunication/email-thingy/README.md

 **AndroidManifest.xml**

-In this file declare the following permissions.
+In this file declare the following permissions:

 *JB4A SDK Google Permissions*